apache/zeppelin/docs/rest-api/rest-notebook.md

     <tr>
       <td>Description</td>
       <td>This ```POST``` method creates a new notebook using the given name or default name if none given.
-          The body field of the returned JSON contains the new notebook id.
+          The body field of the returned JSON contains the new note id.
       </td>
     </tr>
     <tr>